 - Cutting out (excising) the wart

 What are possible complications of skin warts in a child?

 Warts may be difficult to treat and may return.
 Untreated genital warts in females may raise the risk of cervical cancer in the future.

 What can I do to prevent skin warts in my child?

 Warts can spread to other parts of the body and to other people.
-It can be spread by skin to skin contact.
+They can be spread by skin-to-skin contact.
 The virus may be spread by towels or other personal items.
 You can help prevent the warts from spreading.
 Make sure your child:

 - Washes their hands for at least 20 seconds with soap and clean, running water after touching the wart